xjtluk/Embedded-Thermal-Based-Human-Presence-DetectionPresence-Detection/README.md

 - **Classification Accuracy**: 83.2% on validation data
 - **Processing Efficiency**: 1ms inference time per frame (250x faster than acquisition rate)
 - **Resource Usage**: 15.4KB flash, 1.4KB RAM (well within Nano 33 constraints)
-- **Detection Range**: Reliable detection up to 5 meters in controlled environments
+- **Detection Range:** Reliable detection up to 5 meters in controlled environments
-- **Temporal Stability**: Majority voting window eliminated most transient false positives
+- **Temporal Stability:** Majority voting window eliminated most transient false positives

+Another strategy was to treat each 250 ms frame as a 32×24 heat-map image and train an **Image Classification** Impulse in Edge Impulse.
+By converting the raw CSV temperature arrays into PNG-style inputs, we guarantee that the live inference on the Nano 33 BLE Sense sees exactly the same 2D spatial format it was trained on.
+The final quantized model delivered:

+- **Classification Accuracy:** 87.1 % on the validation set
+- **Processing Efficiency**: 641 ms per frame
+- **Resource Usage**: 71.2 kB flash, 182.7KB RAM

+This image-based approach trades off a higher per-inference latency (641 ms) for perfect input consistency, and still fits within the Nano 33 BLE Sense’s memory (256 kB RAM, 1 MB Flash).
+However, it also has higher accuracy.

 **Critical Observations**:
 1. **Resolution vs. Performance**: The 32×24 thermal grid represents a practical minimum resolution for reliable human detection.
 Testing with lower resolution sensors (8×8) resulted in unacceptable accuracy (<60%).